routingblog/arbitration/content/docs/arbitration_legal.md

 {{< /details >}}

 Twenty state attorneys general as amici curiae argued that [Southland]({{< relref "/#southland-v-keating" >}}) should be overruled. [^correcting1]

+> "I do not believe that proper application of stare decisis prevents correction of the mistake."
+>
+> &mdash; <cite>Justice Scalia, dissenting.</cite>

 ## Doctor’s Associates, Inc. v.
 Casarotto, 517 U.S. 681 (1996)